Schrock's NFL Power Rankings: Where Bears stand after blowout loss vs. Packers

 - San Francisco 49ers (1-0): With the Trey Lance cloud removed and Nick Bosa locked up for five years, the 49ers came out and strangled the preseason darling Pittsburgh Steelers.
 When healthy, the 49ers are the most complete team in the NFL.
 A wrecking ball that can demolish opponents in whatever way is needed.

-- Philadelphia Eagles (1-0): Jalen Carter had a 32 percent pass rush win rate on Sunday against the Patriots.
+- Philadelphia Eagles (1-0): Jalen Carter recorded six pressures and a sack on 32 pass rushes on Sunday against the Patriots.
 I mention this for no reason in particular … Oh, Jordan Love converted another third-and-long.

 - Kansas City Chiefs (0-1): Patrick Mahomes’ first venture with Matt Nagy as play-caller was an exercise in pain.
 The Chiefs will be fine, but with no proven wide receivers and Nagy running the show, the level of difficulty has been ratcheted up for the face of the NFL.